 The diagnosis of viral warts in adults is not always straightforward.

 This is due to a pox virus infection.
 Common in children where they tend too resolve over 6-12 months — not as quick as the parents would like.
 They are spread by casual contact, for instance used of shared towels, and may be extensive in children with atopic dermatitis.
 They also occur in adults and can be spread by sexual contact.
-If they are the possibility of underlying immunosuppression due to HIV should be considered.
-Occasional giant forms can be confused with SCC.
+If they are multiple the possibility of underlying immunosuppression due to HIV should be considered.
+Occasional giant forms can be confused with a SCC.

 Clinically the hallmark is the central umbilication which contains the virally infected epidermal cells.